 You can also find promotions on plans where you can receive more data for the same price.
 Again, the deals are a limited time, so the best tip is to check its website often to see which promotions it has available to you.

-H2O uses the largest GSM network (AT&T).
+H2O Wireless leases coverage from the largest GSM network (AT&T).
+You can view H2O Wireless' coverage map here.
 This means in many parts of the country you'll have access to 4G LTE connection speeds when using data.
 Along with fast connection speeds, you have good service reliability for talk and sending text messages.

 If you want to learn about how AT&T fares against Sprint, Verizon, and T-Mobile, then you should refer to our coverage maps.